 Size and type of fridge

-As you can see from the table above, having a larger fridge will equal larger electricity bills!
-You’ll have to consider if you really need such a large unit, especially if you’re living in a small household of just two or three people.
+As you can see from the table above, having a larger fridge will equal bigger electricity bills!
+You’ll have to consider whether you really need such a large unit, especially if you’re living in a small household of just two or three people.
 You might find it viable to downsize.

 Another variable is the type of fridge you have.
 With new-fangled technology such as ‘smart’ capabilities, LED/LCD screens, ice makers and advanced, intuitive functions, fridges of this nature can run up your power bill significantly.
 Take for example the Liebherr 585L French Door integrated fridge – besides its high-end purchase price of over $12,000.
 It has a suite of intuitive technology, but also uses 517kWh a year, which can equate to $170 in electricity.
 With other appliances, more expensive usually equals more economical to run.
 In the fridge world, more expensive often unfortunately means more features, more capacity and higher power consumption.